 The image below is an example of the “DO NOT buy any of my coins” Operator in use featuring our RSI Classic Strategy.

-Here is an example of the "DO NOT buy same coin twice" function featuring our Golden Cross Rule.
+Here is an example of the "DO NOT buy same coin twice, ever" operator featuring our Golden Cross Rule.

 Another reason you may want to use the “DO NOT” Operator is when you are trading on an exchange that has certain coins banned in your region.
 An example of this is Kraken, where users within the US cannot trade MATIC and several other coins.
 For more context, you can refer to this article.